johnpfield/psi-jee/README.md

     </interceptors>
 ```

-Next, associate the interceptor with the appropriate EJB methods by including an interceptor binding within the `<assembly-descriptor>` element:
+Next, associate the declared interceptor with the appropriate EJB methods by including an `<interceptor-binding>` element within the `<assembly-descriptor>` element:

 ```xml
 	<assembly-descriptor>